Acoustics Toolbox is distributed under the GNU Public License.

 Toolbox through Matlab using shell-escape commands to execute the

 binaries and a variety of Matlab scripts and functions (in

 at/matlab) to manipulate and display the output.
 If you don't have

 Matlab then you'll have to figure out your own graphics.
 In that

 case, the Matlab plot routines at least provide a good example of

 how to read the file formats.

-The only challenge in this phase
+The only challenge in this

-have its path set to include the Acoustics Toolbox.
+Matlab has to have its path set to include the Acoustics Toolbox.

 Here's an example of running kraken at the regular command line